WWE Rumors: The Announce Team For ‘Raw’ Is About To Be Completely Overhauled With Major Changes

 — WrestleVotes (@WrestleVotes) September 18, 2019

-Yes, former NFL player Dio Maddin appears to be heading to Monday Night Raw as one of those on the two-person team.
+Former NFL player Dio Maddin appears to be heading to Monday Night Raw on the two-person team.
 He formerly played with the Houston Texans, New England Patriots, and Jacksonville Jaguars before joining WWE in 2016.

 When he was called up to the announce team of 205 Live, it was very unexpected and rather out of nowhere.
 Now, he may be taking over one of the spots for the red brand and this would signify a huge change for all announce teams in WWE.